ucfopen/UDOIT/CONTRIBUTING.md

 * The number is an issue number, and the text is a very short description of the issue.
 * All issue branches must be tied to an issue, even in your forked version of UDOIT.
 * Make sure you update your forked version first, then create your issue branch from the current dev branch.
-* After work is completed, create a pull request into the target dev branch (never master).
+* After work is completed, create a pull request into the target dev branch (never main).
 * Once the pull request is merged, the issue branch should be deleted.

 ### Releases